READ NEXT

 Before applying, make sure you:

-4. Understand how to conduct a thorough search to make sure your trade mark hasn't already been protected in the UK.
+- Understand the importance of due diligence and preliminary searches.
+You'll need to conduct a thorough search to make sure your trade mark hasn't already been protected in the UK.
+An IP professional can help you with this.

 How to apply